 During this recent revival of statement rings, their meaning and significance is much more nuanced than it was in the past.
 Today, statement rings are less about showing off and more about wearing something subtle that can be customized and meaningful to you.
 A statement ring doesn’t need to be big and flashy.
 Rings that tell a story can make a statement as well.

 At Rustic and Main, we specialize in crafting custom rings for your style and story.
-Using a wide array of materials, from whiskey barrel wood and coffee, to pink ivory wood, turquoise and celtic tartan, we can customize your ring to be as colorful or as unassuming as you want.
+Using a wide array of alternative materials, from whiskey barrel wood and coffee, to pink ivory wood, turquoise and celtic tartan, we can customize your ring to be as colorful or as unassuming as you want.
 We are also more than happy to incorporate materials into the ring that our customers provide.